zindello/ultrapeater/README.md

 Once the installation is complete, you can login to the pyMC Repeater console on https://<Your Ultrapeater IP>:5000/ and configure the system.
 In the "Board Setup" page, please select the UltraPeater board that matches your purchase.

+## Credit

+Credit must go to @theshaun for his work he did on the Femto, a lot of these scripts have leaned heavily into the work that he did there, as well as a lot of the general work done by @RightUp and the team on pyMC_Repeater.